tmonks/100-days-of-code/log.md

 I realized two things:
 -'height: 100%' means 100% of the parent's height, even if there's a sibling element with a fixed height (like a navbar).
 - By default, height is based on the height of content inside the element.
-To set it to anything less, you have to set the parent to a specific height (e.g. px, not %)
+To set it to anything less, you have to set the parent to a specific height (e.g. px, not %).
+[Why doesn't percentage height work](https://stackoverflow.com/questions/5657964/css-why-doesn-t-percentage-height-work)